-The Board of Directors Project LIFT, Inc.
+The Board of Directors Project LIFT.
+Inc.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
-During our audit, we noted no deficiencies, significant deficiencies or material weaknesses in internal control over financial reporting.
+During our audit, we noted no deficiencies, significant deficiencies or material weaknesses in internal control over financial reporting, however significant deficiencies or material weaknesses may exist that have not been identified.